Flangvik/HIDAAF/readme.md

 S7_Install_Backdoor_Raw

-The xxx_Raw file is the actual bash bunny payload it can contain 2 varibbals (currently) that the framework will ask to replace
+The xxx_Raw file is the actual bash bunny payload it can contain 2 variables (currently) that the framework will ask to replace
 #SOURCES# and #APKNAME# , there will be added more

 The XXXX file is a XML style information file with the link to the raw file